emrecoerek/zebrafish_project/content/home/welcome.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-title = "Zebrafish synchrotron X-ray computed micro-tomography" subtitle = "Provided to you by the group of Pharmaceutical Technology, University of Basel, Switzerland"
+title = "Welcome to my personal webpage" subtitle = ""

-height = "800px"
+height = "1000px"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.